VictorSuarezVara/Reading-analog-clocks-with-neural-networks/README.md

 # Reading-analog-clocks-with-neural-networks
-Project of reading analog clocks using PyTorch and with bunch of generators of datasets of clocks
+Project of reading analog clocks usinng PyTorch and with bunch of generators of datasets of clocks

 ## Models
 - Basic arquitecture named well-basline